Chrome devices for business and education FAQ

 You can also have users in your organization create their own Chrome apps and extensions.
 And you can deploy these apps in a private collection in the Chrome Web Store that's only available to users in your organization.
 Learn more about private app collections.

 Chrome devices run hundreds of thousands of available web applications.
-Many web applications are available as Chrome Web Apps or Chrome Extensions in the Chrome Web Store and top work applications are available in the Google Apps Marketplace.
+Many web applications are available as Chrome Web Apps or Chrome Extensions in the Chrome Web Store and top work applications are available in the G Suite Marketplace.

 Additionally, Chrome Devices for Education administrators can bulk purchase App Packs for education and preinstall them on their students Chrome devices.
 These App Packs are curated for grade level and save teachers time selecting what apps they want their students to use.
 Learn more about App Packs.